OptimalDesignLab/meshcreate/Readme.md

   programs to be found via the `$PATH` variable.
 They are included with both the Scorec installation of Pumi and the local build of PumiInterface.

+  Alternatively, the script `refine_and_split.sh` takes an exising serial mesh, partitions it into the specified number of processes, and then performs uniform mesh refinement to the partitioned mesh.
+This doubles the number of elements in each direction (ie. in 2d the resulting mesh has 4x the number of elements).
+See the top of the script for arguments.

 ### Making Sets of Meshes
-  Two additional scripts exist for making sets of mesh with increasing numbers of elements.
-In serial, `make_meshes.sh` can be used to make a set of meshes.
+  Two additional scripts exist for making sets of meshes.
-  The script takes no arguments, see the comments at the top of the script for details on how to specify the sizes of the meshes.
+  `make_meshset_convergence.sh` makes a set of meshes with increasing numbers of elements.
+It takes no arguments, see the comments at the top of the script for details on how to specify the sizing and naming of the meshes.

-  In parallel, `make_meshset.sh` can be used.
-It calles `make_parallel_mesh.sh` internally to create each mesh.
-As with `make_meshes.sh`, it takes no arguments and there is a description of how to specify the relevent parameters at the top of the file.
+  The script `make_meshset_strong.sh` produces a set of meshes with the same number of elements divided among an increasing number of processes.
+  See the comments at the top of the script to specify sizing and partition.

 ## Geometry classification
   The mesh generators correctly classify the meshes on geometric entities.